 2 April 2019

-An en-suite bathroom is a bathroom that is directly connected to a bedroom, or a bedroom that is directly connected to a bathroom.
+An en-suite bathroom is a bathroom that is directly connected to a bedroom.
 In other words, two rooms that are accessible to each other without the need to navigate externally to them.

 An en-suite bathroom can be directly linked to any bedroom within a property.
 This could be a master bedroom or guest bedroom.
 Furthermore, an en-suite bathroom can also be shared by two bedrooms.
 It’s often used as a central divide and can still be classed as an en-suite to both rooms.